olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 which is pretty readable, I'd say.

 Another pain-point is the reference notation.
 PHP has value semantics for arrays.
 I didn't want to implement that in C, so instead I chose to enforce references for array as arguments to functions.
-The PHP notation `&` exists in C++ but not C. Because of a regression, it's not possible anymore in PHP 8.1 and up to but comments between reference and variable, else I could have done
+The PHP notation `&` exists in C++ but not C. Because of a regression, it's not possible anymore in PHP 8.1 and up to but comments between reference and variable, else I could have done:

 ```
 function foo(